This Classic Pizza Boasts Minimal Ingredients and Classic Tasteby Kelly R. Smith © 2022

 You basically have two choices.
 If you have the time and inclination, make your own.
 Check out this pizza crust recipe.
 If you are pressed for time, simply buy a crust in the grocery store.
 Don’t go for the really cheap ones.
 You get what you pay for.

 The good thing about making your own crust is that you can add in just about anything—herbs, flax seeds, you name it.
 Use organic ingredients whenever possible.
 If you don’t have issues with glutin, toss in a teaspoon.
 Glutin is a wheat protein that holds breads together.

 Pizza Topping Ingredients

 - 7 roma tomatoes.
 You can use the big slicers but the romas are much more economical.
-Cut up the tomatoes and chop them up in the blender.
+Slice ’em or dice ’em, or blend ’em.

 - Mozzarella cheese.
 How much you use is up to you.
-Slice it about 1/8 to 1/4 inch thick and place it randomly (see the video above to see what I like).
+Slice it about 1/8 to 1/4 inch thick and place it randomly (see the video in the link below under Preparation to see what I like).

 - 1/2 cup chopped basil.

 That’s pretty much it for the basic ingredient list.
 Have fun with it and throw on anything that suits your fancy.

 This is very easy.
 Spread the tomatoes out evenly leaving about 1/2 inch around the edge “naked.”
 Add the basil.
 Add the cheese randomly.
 Watch the video.
 Have patience; it takes a while to load.